Audiology: United States

 In the United States, audiologists are regulated by state licensure or registration in all 50 states and the District of Columbia.
-Starting in 2007, the doctor of audiology (AuD) became the entry-level degree for clinical practice for some states, with most states expected to follow this requirement very soon, as there are no longer any professional programs in audiology which offer the master's degree.
-Minimum requirements for the AuD degree include a minimum of 75 semester hours of post-baccalaureate study, meeting prescribed competencies, passing a national exam offered by Praxis Series of the Educational Testing Service, and practicum experience that is equivalent to a minimum of 12 months of full-time, supervised experience.
+Starting in 2007, the doctor of audiology (AuD) became the entry-level degree for clinical practice for some states, with most states expected to follow this requirement very soon, as there are no longer any professional programs in audiology that offer the master's degree.
+Minimum requirements for the AuD degree include a minimum of 75 semester hours of post-baccalaureate study, meeting prescribed competencies, passing a national exam offered by Praxis Series of the Educational Testing Service, and practicum experience equivalent to 12 months of full-time, supervised experience.
 Most states have continuing education renewal requirements that must be met to stay licensed.
-Audiologists can also earn a certificate from the American Speech-Language-Hearing Association or seek board certification through the American Board of Audiology (ABA).
+Audiologists can also earn certification from the American Speech-Language-Hearing Association or the American Board of Audiology (ABA).
 Currently, there are over 70 AuD programs in the United States.

 In the past, audiologists have typically held a master's degree and the appropriate healthcare license.
-However, in the 1990s the profession began to transition to a doctoral level as a minimum requirement.
+However, in the 1990s, the profession transitioned to a doctoral level as a minimum requirement.
 In the United States, starting in 2007, audiologists were required to receive a doctoral degree (AuD or PhD) in audiology from an accredited university graduate or professional program before practicing.
 All states require licensing, and audiologists may also carry national board certification from the American Board of Audiology or a certificate of clinical competence in audiology (CCC-A) from the American Speech-Language-Hearing Association.

 Pakistan

 In Pakistan, a master's or doctoral degree in audiology is required to practice this profession.
-This medical degree must come from a recognised institute, most of which are government, otherwise the person didn't get the license to practice the audiology.
-Pakistan Medical and Dental Council (PMDC) issues the practicing license to all the medical students.
-Besides these, the person who provides the medical instruments to these doctors should also have the certificate of accreditation, issued by the Pakistan National Accreditation Council (PNAC).
+This medical degree must come from a recognized institute, most of which are government.
+Otherwise, the person didn't get a license to practice audiology.
+The Pakistan Medical Commission issues the practicing license to all medical students.
+Besides these, the person who provides the medical instruments to these doctors should also have the certificate of accreditation issued by the Pakistan National Accreditation Council.

 Portugal

-The exercise of audiologist profession in Portugal necessarily imply the qualifications degree in audiology or legally equivalent as defined in Decree-Law 320/99 of August 11 Article 4.
+The exercise of the audiologist profession in Portugal necessarily implies the qualifications degree in audiology or legally equivalent as defined in Decree-Law 320/99 of August 11 Article 4.

 South Africa

-In South Africa, there are currently five institutions offering training in audiology.
-The institutions offer different qualifications that make one eligible for practicing audiology in South Africa.
-The qualifications are as follows, I) B. Audiology, II) BSc.
-Audiology, III) B. Communication Pathology (Audiology), and IV) B. Speech Language Pathology and Audiology (BSLP&A).
+In South Africa, there are currently five institutions offering audiology training.
+The institutions offer different qualifications that make one eligible to practice audiology in South Africa.
+The qualifications are as follows: I) B. Audiology, II) BSc.
+Audiology, III) B. Communication Pathology (Audiology), and IV) B. Speech-Language Pathology and Audiology (BSLP&A).
 All practicing audiologists are required to be registered with the Health Professional Council of South Africa (HPCSA).